Born: January 19, 1954

 Birthplace: Los Angeles, California, U.S.

-After the end of Married... with Children, several more television films followed; Sagal also guest starred on the children's cartoon Recess as the voice of Spinelli's mother.
-In 1998, Matt Groening chose her to provide the character voice of the purple-haired mutant spaceship captain, Leela, in his science-fiction animated comedy Futurama.
-The show developed a cult following, but was cancelled after four seasons.[14]
-However, syndication on Adult Swim[15] and Comedy Central[16] increased the show's popularity and led Comedy Central to commission a season of Futurama direct-to-DVD films, which the network later retransmitted as a 16-episode fifth season.[17]
+After the end of Married... with Children, several more television films followed; she also contributed to the children's cartoon Recess as the voice of Spinelli's mother.
+In 1998, Matt Groening cast her as the purple-haired, cyclopian spaceship captain, Leela, in his science fiction animated comedy Futurama.
+The show developed a cult following but was cancelled after four seasons.
+However, airings in syndication on Adult Swim and Comedy Central increased the show's popularity and led Comedy Central to commission a season of Futurama direct-to-DVD films, which the network later rebroadcast as 16 episodes, season five.
 She reprised her role as Leela in these films, and in the sixth season that began airing June 24, 2010.
-The series ended in 2013.[18]
-Sagal guest-starred as Edna Hyde, Steven Hyde's mother, in three episodes of That '70s Show.
-She starred in the short-lived NBC sitcom Tucker in 2000.[19]
+The series ended in 2013.

-In 2005 and 2006, Sagal made two appearances on Lost as Helen Norwood.
-In 2007, she had a role in the season finale of The Winner as Glen Abbot's former teacher, with whom Glen has his first sexual experience.[citation needed]
+In 2005, she made four appearances on Lost as Helen Norwood.
+In 2007, she had a role in the season finale of The Winner as Glen Abbot's former, and Josh's current, teacher, with whom Glen has his first sexual experience.
+The following year, she appeared in four episodes of the short-lived series Eli Stone.

-In 2013, Sagal had a cameo on Glee as Nancy Abrams, Artie Abrams' mother.[citation needed] She co-starred in Pitch Perfect 2, released in 2015, as the mother of Hailee Steinfeld's character.[24][25][26]
-She next appeared in the biography drama film Bleed for This, as the mother of Vinny Pazienza.[27]
+In 2013, Sagal had a cameo on Glee as Nancy Abrams, Artie Abrams' mother.
+She co-starred in Pitch Perfect 2 (2015), as Hailee Steinfeld's character's mother.
+She will next appear in the biography drama film Bleed for This, as mother of Vinny Pazienza.

-On September 9, 2014, Sagal received a star on the Hollywood Walk of Fame; most of the Married ... with Children cast – including Ed O'Neill, Christina Applegate, and David Faustino – were present to celebrate the actor's recognition.[28]
+On September 9, 2014, Sagal received a star on the Hollywood Walk of Fame on which most of the Married with Children cast - including Ed O'Neill, Christina Applegate and David Faustino - were present to celebrate the actor's recognition.

 Sagal started her career in show business as a singer and songwriter.
 In 1973, she worked as a backing vocalist for various singers, including Bob Dylan and Tanya Tucker.
-In 1976, while a member of The Group with No Name, she contributed to the album Moon over Brooklyn (on which she was credited as "Katie Sagal").
-She was a member of Bette Midler's backup group The Harlettes in 1978, and again from 1982-83.[29]
-She performed backing vocals on the self-titled Gene Simmons solo album, the Molly Hatchet album Take No Prisoners, and on Olivia Newton-John's 1985 single "Soul Kiss."
-She performed the song "It's the Time for Love" that appears in the movie Silent Rage featuring Chuck Norris.
-Sagal also provided the vocals for "Loose Cannons," the theme song for the 1990 movie of the same name featuring Gene Hackman and Dan Aykroyd.
+In 1976, while a member of The Group With No Name, she contributed to the album Moon over Brooklyn (on which she was credited as "Katie Sagal").
+She was a member of Bette Midler's backup group The Harlettes in 1978, and again from 1982-83.
+She performed backing vocals on the self-titled Gene Simmons solo album, the Molly Hatchet album Take No Prisoners and on Olivia Newton-John's 1985 single "Soul Kiss."
+Sagal performed the song "It's the Time for Love" that appears in the movie Silent Rage (1982 film) featuring Chuck Norris, music and lyrics by Morgan Stoddard.
+Sagal also provided the vocals for "Loose Cannons", the theme song for the movie featuring Gene Hackman and Dan Aykroyd in 1990.
+The song featured her singing most of the song, while Aykroyd sang the chorus and did some background impersonations from the movie.

-On April 19, 1994, Sagal released her first solo album, Well....
-On June 1, 2004, she released her second album, Room.[30]
-She has also contributed to the Sons of Anarchy soundtrack.[31]
+On April 19, 1994, she released her first solo album, Well...
+On June 1, 2004, she released her second album, Room.
+She has also contributed to the Sons of Anarchy soundtrack.

 In 1991, while working on Married... with Children, Sagal learned that she was pregnant.
 This was unexpected, so the pregnancy was written into the storyline of the show.
-In October 1991, however, she had to have an emergency caesarean section in her seventh month of pregnancy, ending in the stillbirth of a daughter.
-The pregnancy on the show was then treated as a "dream sequence," which was mentioned only briefly at the end of the episode "Al Bundy, Shoe Dick."
-Sagal and White eventually had two children — a daughter, Sarah Grace, in 1994, and a son, Jackson James, in 1996.
+In October 1991, however, she had to have an emergency Caesarean section in her seventh month of pregnancy, ending in the stillbirth of a daughter.
+The pregnancy on the show was then regarded as a "dream", which was mentioned only briefly at the end of the episode "Al Bundy, Shoe Dick".
+Sagal and White eventually had two children — a daughter, Sarah Grace, in 1994 and a son, Jackson James, in 1996.
 The writers of Married... with Children deliberately did not write Sagal's two later pregnancies into the show due to the earlier stillbirth, opting instead to write off her absences in a subplot in which Peg is traveling the world to reunite her redneck parents.
-In scenes where Peg was shown, Sagal had her midsection obscured, such as in a taxicab or at a craps table in Las Vegas, and was often seen or heard talking to family members over the phone.[36]
+In scenes where Peg was shown, Sagal had her midsection obscured, such as in a taxicab or at a craps table in Las Vegas, and was often seen or heard talking to family members over the phone.

-One after effect of Sagal's having lost her stillborn daughter was that it inspired her to write the lyrics for "(You) Can't Hurry the Harvest."
-She recorded this song on her second album, Well..., which was released in April 1994.[37]
+One after-effect of Sagal's having lost her stillborn daughter was that the tragedy inspired her to write the lyrics for "(You) Can't Hurry the Harvest".
+She recorded this selection on her debut album, Well..., which was released in April 1994.
+Sagal and White divorced in 2000.

 Year | Title | Role | Notes |